RAN Technology

 Harlan Andersson, computer pioneer and co-founder of Digital Equipment Corp.

 The following obituary appeared in the Freeport Journal-Standard on Febr.
 9, 2019.
 I attended a lecture by Mr. Anderson in the late 1990s after moving to Freeport and working for Honeywell where despite being a supplier to DEC, few realized the local connection existed to the founder of what once was the second-largest computer company in the world.
-Mr. Anderso...
+Mr. Ander...
 READ MORE

 ranickels